Kaziksobo/Gaffers-Clipboard/docs/Project Roadmap.md

     - [ ] For each stats screen (Team, Player, etc.), create a configuration file or dictionary that maps every stat to its pixel coordinates on the screen.
 - [ ] **Expand OCR Capabilities:**
     - [ ] Create datasets for letters and symbols.
-    - [ ] Implement colour masking to handle text that isn't white (e.g., player attributes).
+    - [ ] Ensure multiple digit numbers can be read.
-- [ ] **Build the Validator GUI:**
+- [ ] **Connect the results to the GUI:**
-    - [ ] Create a new window that appears after a screen is captured.
-    - [ ] Display all the extracted stats in editable text fields.
+    - [ ] Update the GUI to display the extracted stats as placeholders in the editable text fields.
-    - [ ] Include "Confirm" and "Cancel" buttons.
+    - [ ] Ensure the user can edit any incorrectly read stats.
 - [ ] **Save to JSON:**
     - [ ] Upon confirmation, save the validated data to a new JSON file, using the structure from `Templates.json`.

-**🏁 End Goal for Phase 3:** The core application is feature-complete.
+**End Goal for Phase 4:** The core application is feature-complete.
 The user can be guided through each stats screen, capture the data, validate it, and save a complete match file.

 ---

-## Phase 4: Analysis and Insights
+## Phase 5: Analysis and Insights

 **Status: Not Started**